thosgood/this-weeks-finds/markdown/151-200/week166.md

-Now, there is much more to say about continued fraction expansions, but my real goal is simply to point out that there are lots of interesting constants in mathematics besides π, e, the golden ratio, and Euler's number.
+Now, there is much more to say about continued fraction expansions, but my real goal is simply to point out that there are lots of interesting constants in mathematics besides \pi , e, the golden ratio, and Euler's number.
 Where can you read about them?
 Here:

 1) Steven Finch, MathSoft Constants,